kormuyang/posn/materials/05-searching/README.md

 ## Problems

-The following table shows all problems, solutions, and the order in which each should be completed.
+The following table shows all problems and solutions with the order in which each should be completed.

 | Order | Problem | Solution |
 |:---:|:---:|:---:|